 As explained in the last policy brutality piece covering Ahmaud Arbery’s death the narrative cooked up by political hacks and journalists/activists is blown out of the water.
 When factoring in crime rates, black people are not disproportionately killed by cops.

 The problem is what the narrative does.
 It suggests that isolated cases of police brutality must be indicative of a wider problem of systemic racism that warrants the need to tear down fundamental American institutions.
 This is done by souring the relationships between black individuals and the police.

 Police aren’t stupid (contrary to popular opinion).
 They know where dodgy areas are in their towns and cities.
 If you’ve soured relationships between blacks and police, not only are police less likely to patrol black areas and help reduce crime, but they’re more likely to be “on-edge” when going into potentially life or death situations.
 Ergo, more innocent blacks are likely to die, crime rates are likely to jump up, and presumably, the police are more at risk as well, amongst all the vitriol.

 And to what end?
 It’s all a political power grab.
-The democrats and people in power are spinning a narrative against those nasty, cop-supporting republicans by playing into the idea that blacks are being hunted en masse, which is not supported by statistics.
-The narrative they create damages the fabric of a cohesive society, only to sit back and pretend it’s just formulated out of thin air in order to get things (votes and power) from black people – it’s nothing short of political extortion and racketeering.
+The Democrats and people in power are spinning a narrative against republicans by playing into the idea that blacks are being hunted en masse, which is not supported by statistics.
+The narrative they create damages the fabric of a cohesive society, only to sit back and pretend it’s just formulated out of thin air to get things (votes and power) from black people – it’s nothing short of political extortion and racketeering.

 The truth is, racism is out there it’s a matter of finding it.
 But to do that, you need to eliminate falsehoods and appropriately deal with instances to make examples of them.
 In a climate where racism is thrown about so flippantly, giving rise to what is in effect a “boy-who-cried-wolf” complex around much of the community, genuine cases won’t be taken seriously if this continues.